jessegrabowski/gEconpy/docs/source/index.rst

-.. gEconpy documentation master file, created by sphinx-quickstart on Sun Jun 30 13:20:44 2024.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Introduction
 ============
 A collection of tools for working with DSGE models in python, inspired by the fantastic R package gEcon, http://gecon.r-forge.r-project.org/.